Airing on Rogers TV Durham Channel 10

-The Carion Fenn Foundation Board of Directors is responsible for the overall direction of the organization.
+The Carion Fenn Foundation Board of Directors are accountable for governance of the organization.

 Carion Fenn is an award winning advocate receiving the Spinal Cord Injury Ontario (SCI-ON) & University Health Network (UHN) Patti Dawson Award, Ajax Civic Award from Town of Ajax (the Town's highest honour), Advocacy Award from Abilities Awards and the Accessibility Community Award from the Town of Ajax.
 She's currently serving her 2nd term on the Town of Ajax Accessibility Advisory Committee and a Member of the Rotary Club of Pickering.
 Carion Fenn is the Founder of the Carion Fenn Foundation & the Carion Fenn Network.
 She is also the architect behind Rare Disease Support Group Meetings in partnership with Ajax Public Library and the First Annual Rare Disease Expo supported by the Town of Ajax, Impact Fund.
 City of Pickering Mayor Dave Ryan presented the Carion Fenn Award for Bravery & Courage at the First Annual Rare Disease Expo.
 Educating the public, providing support and helping find solutions for so many who otherwise would be suffering in silence with nowhere to turn for help and support.